harrison-symes/connectmore/README.md

 # Connect More

-client side connect four one night colab with [Harrison](https://github.com/harrison-symes)
+client side connect four with sockets, one night colab with [Harrison](https://github.com/harrison-symes)

 ### install